ndierckx/NOVOPlasty/README.md

 Will be available by then end of 2015

 NOVOPlasty is a de novo assembler for short circular genomes.</br>
-For the moment NOVOPlasty supports only the assembly of plastid genomes and with Illumina paired-end reads as input.
+For the moment NOVOPlasty only supports the assembly of plastid genomes with Illumina paired-end reads as input.

 # Contact